 Manual tracking allows you to simply select an annotation and dragging it while the video plays.
 By doing so, you’re letting Replay record the position of the annotation in every frame.

 If the object is moving quickly, it may be hard for you to follow it while the video plays at its natural speed.
-In such a case, you can slow down the playback speed as much as you like, and after you’ve finished tracking, you can restore it to the original value (just double click on the text next to the fps slider).
+In such a case, you can slow down the playback speed as much as you like.
+After you’ve finished tracking, you can restore it to the original value (just double click on the text next to the fps slider).
 Let’s use this tracking mode for zooming on the face of the seller, with this step-by-step guide:

 If you want more details and some examples, take a look at this blog post entirely dedicated to manual tracking!